 “Postmenopause is the time after menopause.

 Do menopause symptoms stop when postmenopause starts?

 Not necessarily.
-The (Australian) Jean Hailes for Women’s Health explain:
+In What Is Menopause?
+The Menopause Transition – Postmenopause the (Australian) Jean Hailes for Women’s Health explain:

+“Postmenopause is the time after menopause.